PieroVicenti/T-commerce/README.md

 - ### Admin section

-As the website is still work in progress, in the near future an Admin page will be added, stats about products and the completed orders will be displayed
+As the website is still work in progress, in the near future an Admin page will be added, stats about products and the completed orders will be displayed.